 Park Güell: Vibrant Mosaic Park

 Park Güell is one of the prominent landmarks of Barcelona that was designed by the master architect Gaudi.
 It is an architectural masterpiece that combines nature’s beauty and the vibrant mosaic tiles of the park structures.
 A lovely walk in Park Güell will be truly memorable for you and your loved ones.
-So be sure to visit Park Güell in your February trip to Barcelona.
+So be sure to visit Park Güell on your February trip to Barcelona.

 Arc de Triomf: Welcome To Barcelona

-One of Barcelona’s iconic landmarks, Arc de Triomf, was made to welcome visitors to the 1888 Universal Exhibitions that was held in Parc de la Ciutadella.
+One of Barcelona’s iconic landmarks, Arc de Triomf, was made to welcome visitors to the 1888 Universal Exhibitions that were held in Parc de la Ciutadella.
 Josep Vilaseca designed it.
 This landmark stands out due to its location being the entrance to Passeig de Sant Joan and its distinct color due to being built from red bricks.
 You and your loved ones will surely appreciate the design and, most importantly, take pictures as well.

 Barcelona Zoo: Wildlife Educational Activities

 Located in Parc de la Ciutadella, Barcelona Zoo is home to many animal and plant species.
-The Barcelona zoo is committed to the conservation of wildlife and biodiversity of the planet.
+The Barcelona zoo is committed to the conservation of wildlife and the biodiversity of the planet.
 That’s why they have educational programs for both children and adults.
-There’s a lot of fun outdoor activities as well, so you can learn more about wildlife.
+There are a lot of fun outdoor activities as well, so you can learn more about wildlife.
 So during your February stay in Barcelona, visiting the Barcelona Zoo is a must.